luisegp93/AssementQuandoo/README.md

 Technical test application

 * The selected technology stack was Cypress.
 * The reason behind using Cypress would be the fact that it can handle both UI Automation & API Automation out of the box.
 The possibility to mix API & UI automation on a same test script gives amazing possibilies to us as automators.
-Also setup is pretty simple and community support is growing and a really fast rate for this tool.
+Also setup is pretty simple and community support is growning at a really fast rate for this tool.

 In order to run the test cases please first install all dependencies running "npm install" from command line on root folder.